RamboRogers/3dprinter/WireHanger/README.md

 ### Dependencies

 * To print this you need a 3d printer slicer, you do not need to use supports.
 The f3d file is the direct export, you can edit that easily in AutoDesk Fusion 360.
+* To attach to wall or cabinetry I'm using some 2 way tape.
+You could probably drive a screw through it as well.

 ### Using